 Mark wanted to maximize the event content as much as they could.
 Working with our Content 10x team, they had shareable social media assets, blog posts, videos, and more that they could distribute before and after the event, eking out more value over a much longer period of time.

 5. Repurpose your virtual event playbook for other content

 Mark and his team took on board all the valuable content lessons they learned from their virtual event venture, and have applied them to their next big content move: their new podcast – Demand Gen U.

 They’ve taken staples such as recording video as well as audio content, and creating with repurposing in mind, and applied them to their video podcast strategy – including working with a repurposing partner, us!

-We help repurpose each video podcast episode, with our service, Video 10x.
+We help repurpose each video podcast episode.
 Taking this weekly repurposing project off their hands means the team at Metadata can keep producing and distributing awesome original content for longer and have more time to work on their next big event…!

 To hear more about Metadata’s virtual event project, listen to my full discussion with Mark.
 Just scroll to the top of this post and press play on the podcast player, or listen on your favorite podcast app.get in touch to find out what we can do for you.
 Or check out our range of services to see what other repurposing options we offer!